multiversx/mx-native-auth-dapp/README.md

 ## Getting Started

-The dapp is a client side only poject and is built using the [Create React App](https://create-react-app.dev)  scripts.
+The dapp is a client side only project and is built using the [Create React App](https://create-react-app.dev)  scripts.

 ### Instalation and running